 Publisher may have specific requirements regarding the availability and retention of data that supports conclusions they publish.
 For example:

 Nature Publishing Group requires that data underlying publishing findings "must be made freely available to readers from the date of publication, and must be provided to editors and peer-reviewers at submission, for the purposes of evaluating the manuscript."
 They recommend several disciplinary data repositories for certain types of data.
-Read their Availaiblity policy.
+Read their Policy on the Availability of data, materials, code and protocols.

 Springer Nature has issued a set of data policies that they are encouraging all of their journals to adhere to.
 There are four types of policies which support different levels of data sharing and data deposition.
 Read more about their research data policies.

 Do the journals that you publish in have data availability, submission, or retention policies?
-The top 10 journals where UMMS authors publish and their relevant policies are listed below.
+A selection of where UMMS authors publish and their relevant policies are listed below.

 |Journal of Biological Chemisry||American Society for Biochemistry and Molecular Biology||Structural data must be included as a supplement to the online paper.|